George Hall (cartoonist): From Sandy Star to Bloodgard

 George was self-taught, but worked to master the learning curve of published work.
 He experimented with various techniques during his first three episodes, such as having a background artist in Sandy Star's second episode, while tackling duotones in the third.
 He even welcomed a different artistic interpretation of Bloodgard after its initial episode.
 On the writing side of things, his Bloodgard episodes utilized different characters' perspectives for each chapter (Bloodgard third and fourth episodes).
 Generally, Bloodgard is the better written of his two strips.

 The Australian fan press reaction to his work was more favorable to Bloodgard than to Sandy Star: Rebel Force.

 In Reverie 3, he introduced an early version of Bloodgard as a secondary character, to assist the plot, then switched entirely over to Bloodgard in Reverie 4, with Sandy Star's last appearance being to introduce Bloodgard's origin and ensure a smooth transition to the new strip.

 Bloodgard was a chilling concept.
 The first two episodes started off as typical superhero fare, only to twist by the end of the second episode, where Bloodgard destroyed the two major global superpowers of his timeline and took over his world.
 Episodes three and four dealt with the first story arc, where he drew four non-powered versions of himself from other timelines in a bid to destroy them.
 Had Reverie continued publishing past issue 7, the arc would have ended with one of the four alternate timeline duplicates donning a different set of Bloodgard armour to become the new Bloodgard and take the series further.

 The strip anticipated trends in comics that would crop up in the mainstream American ones a few years afterward.

 The second episode of Bloodgard featured the art of fourteen-year-old Mark Ryan, who stayed on the strip through to Reverie 7.
 George continued as writer.

 Recent endeavours

 Hall wrote a novel called A Question of Theories and explored publishing it via print-on-demand publishing.
 He has also written a screenplay of the same name.

 The novel is a non-superhero work, a satire on American movies of the nineties.
 In 2012, it became available as an ebook both on Apple iBooks and Barnes-and-Noble.

-He continued working on the Bloodgard concept over the years, renaming it to Terrorgard and has recently started writing a prose version, updating it from its original 1980s millieu.
+He continued working on the Bloodgard concept over the years, renaming it to Terrorgard and has recently started writing a prose version, updating it from its original 1980s milieu.

 In February, 2009, George Hall was a Twitter volunteer during the Victorian Black Saturday bushfires, relaying important emergency tweets as @geehall1.
 He again fulfilled this role during other emergencies, including 2010-2011 Queensland Floods and Victorian floods, receiving recognition for this in a number of Australian studies into the use of social media in emergencies.